brettz9/asyouwish/README.md

 I'd also like to see support for PUT editing (for built-in publishing).

+Also a browser as in a Gopher-like remote file browser.

 If approach in https://github.com/brettz9/asyouwish/issues/4#issuecomment-11670998 using nsIPermissionManager doesn't work, when an AYW x-DOM request is made, we might re-open the AsYouWish document in a chrome URL, gaining